 Of course you’re not going to just be let loose on a strange film set without any advice or guidance, Internet Stranger!
 That would be cruel and unusual punishment!
 Your friendly guide will be happy to explain almost each and every one of the 44 “Hobbit” “houses” on the set.

 One of the cutest details at Hobbiton are the little signs in front of each Hobbit home.
 The symbols and signs are meant to indicate the profession of the Hobbit that lives here.
 For example, this home has a fish on it because it is inhabited by Lew Zealand, the famous fish-thrower.

 That honeycomb on the beekeeper’s mailbox is just too cute!
+A one day in Auckland itinerary is not enough time to spend here.
 I want to live in Hobbiton!